-I am writing this letter to you as regards my wedding ring and locket which I had lost when enjoying a holiday in Amsterdam, Netherlands.
+I am writing this letter to you as regards my wedding ring and locket which I lost when enjoying a holiday in Amsterdam, Netherlands.
 My travel insurance policy number with your company is NR207.

 As I was returning from my trip to Amsterdam by train, I left my handbag in the compartment.
 After some time, I realized I had left the handbag there.
-With the help of a police officer in the train station, I found the bag as it was, only without the jewellery inside.
+With the help of a police officer in the train station, I found the bag as it was, only without the jewelry inside.
 I instantly made a complaint to the officer about the matter.
 My complaint number is DF234.